Barbara Bouchey was speechless.

 Anyone who turned against Raniere could expect intimidating phone calls and in some cases spying from private investigators.
 Court documents allege the group accessed bank records on six federal judges and cult deprogrammer Rick Alan Ross.
 Given how much Keeffe knew, she feared even worse might happen.

 After being sworn enemies for the last five years, Keeffe and Bouchey were suddenly going into battle on the same side once again.
 For the first time in years, it looked to Bouchey like they stood a chance against Raniere.

-“Do you have a prediction of how this will go down for Keith?
+“Do you have a prediction of what you think, how this will go down for Keith?
 Do you think that we’ll be able to hold him accountable?”
-Bouchey asked.
+Barbara asked.